rlan/convert-csv-schwab2pp/guide/README.md

     ![Choose Finnhub from the Provider drop list](img/093.jpg)

-    1. Repeat this for other securities in the account.
+    5. Repeat this for other securities in the account.
 Note that this only needs to be done once for each new securities in the account.
 For example, repeat this when a new security is purchased.
 PP will retrieve historical prices automatically or you can manually do so via Online menu, Update Quotes.

 12. Verify.
-Go to "All transcations" from the tree menu on the left panel.
+Select "All transcations" from the tree menu on the left panel.
+Import complete.

 ![Select All transactions](img/100.jpg)